OneDrive/onedrive-sample-apibrowser-dotnet/readme.md

 2. Download the OneDriveAPIBrowser sample from [GitHub](https://github.com/OneDrive/onedrive-sample-apibrowser-dotnet) or create your own fork of the repository.
 3. From Visual Studio, open the **OneDriveApiBrowser.sln** solution.
 4. Go to the OneDriveApiBrowser project in the solution and view the code for FormBrowser.cs.
-5. Configure the sample to use the Client Id that you registered by making it the value of the `MsaClientId` variable:
+5. Configure the sample to use the Client Id (App Id) that you registered by making it the value of the `MsaClientId` variable:
 ```csharp
         private const string MsaClientId = "Insert your client ID here";
 ```